yamchips/next-app/Learning-notes.md

 ### Set up react email

 Introduce a library called react email.
+It is used to build and send emails using React and TypeScript.

 In the video, we don't use default installation commands, instead we manually install it using: `npm i react-email @react-email/components`.
 After that, we go to package.json and add "preview-email": "email dev -p 3030" in scripts.
 Finally we create an emails folder in the root folder.